Trackage/trip/README.md

 ## Installing

+A) The package is easily installed from CRAN using 'install.packages("trip")' from R itself.

+OR

-The package is easily built with RStudio
+B) The package can be easily built with RStudio.

 1. Install R